 The Governance Pillar

-• Board Diversity and Independence
+- Board Diversity and Independence

 ESG’s governance criteria evaluate the composition of a company’s board, emphasising diversity and independence.
-A diverse board is seen as essential for effective decision-making and bringing varied perspectives to corporate strategy.
+A diverse board is seen as essential for effective decision-making and bringing varied perspectives to corporate strategy. - Transparency and Accountability

 Transparency and accountability are key components of the governance pillar.
-Companies that provide clear and comprehensive reporting on their operations, financial performance, and ESG practices are favored by investors seeking transparency and accountability.
+Companies that provide clear and comprehensive reporting on their operations, financial performance, and ESG practices are favored by investors seeking transparency and accountability. - Anti-Corruption Measures

 ESG investors prioritise companies with robust anti-corruption policies and measures in place.
 Strong governance structures help mitigate risks associated with corruption, fostering a business environment built on integrity and ethical conduct.